 This page is for people who are proposing a trade of goods and services at the Festival.
-If you consider yourself a “not-for-profit” or “campaign” stall that is not selling food items, please apply through Independent Spaces.
+If you consider yourself a “not-for-profit” or “campaign” stall, and are not a shop selling items, please apply through the Campaign Stalls page.
 Your structure will still be required to undergo safety checks from the Buddhafield Compliance Team.

 Buddhafield Festival is a vegan event, so applications need to operate within those parameters.
 We receive far more applications from suitable catering outlets and food sellers than we can accommodate, but don't be put off as we have a waiting list in case of cancellations.